kingnathanal/kingnathanal.github.io/_posts/2024-10-30-how-to-use-kubectl-debug.md

 title:  "How to Use `kubectl debug` to Access a Kubernetes Node and Take a TCP Dump"
 ---

-# How to Use `kubectl debug` to Access a Kubernetes Node and Take a TCP Dump

 I recently had to troubleshoot network issues on an AKS cluster without direct access to the nodes.
 Initially, I thought I would need to create SSH keys and inject them into the nodes, which usually requires adding keys during cluster creation.
 Since this was a production cluster with live traffic, I wanted to minimize any changes.
 It was starting to seem like a complex task, and I wanted an easier solution.
 After doing a few Google searches, I stumbled across `kubectl debug`.
 In this post, I'll guide you through how to use `kubectl debug` to log into a cluster node and run diagnostics like `tcpdump`.

 ## What is `kubectl debug`?